guspih/deep_perceptual_similarity_analysis/README.md

 # Analysis of Deep Perceptual Similarity metrics
-This repository contains code for evaluating and analyzing deep perceptual similarity.
+This repository contains the code for evaluating and analyzing deep perceptual similarity that was used in the work ["Identifying and Mitigating Flaws of Deep Perceptual Similarity Metrics"](https://arxiv.org/abs/2207.02512).
-It has three feature extraction networks available (AlexNet, SqueezeNet, and VGG-16) and five different methods for calculating deep perceptual similarity (compare features by spatial position, ordered by activation strength, averaged over channels, or the sum of spatial and any of the other two).
+It has three feature extraction networks available (AlexNet, SqueezeNet, and VGG-16) and five different methods for calculating deep perceptual similarity (compare features by spatial position, ordered by activation strength, averaged over channels, and the sum of spatial and any of the other two).
 There are some additional options available, like whether to use channel-wise normalization of the network features.

 As part of that it contains an implementation of the paper ["The Unreasonable Effectiveness of Deep Features as a Perceptual Metric"](https://openaccess.thecvf.com/content_cvpr_2018/html/Zhang_The_Unreasonable_Effectiveness_CVPR_2018_paper.html) and code for downloading the BAPPS dataset introduced in that paper.